MS in Architecture Program Options

 - Design Energy Futures (Syracuse / Slocum Hall)

-- Sustainable Real Estate Development (NYC/ Fisher Center)
+- Resilient Real Estate Development (NYC/ Fisher Center)

 The Master of Science (MS) in Architecture degree program requires the completion of 30 credits, typically completed over the course of three semesters.